 Workers’ comp doesn’t always cover stress-related illnesses.
 State law typically dictates whether or not workers’ comp covers mental health conditions.
 Often, employees will have to provide more thorough documentation for these conditions compared to physical injuries.

-How much carpal tunnel compensation does workers’ comp provide?
+How much carpal tunnel compensation payout does workers’ comp provide?

 Workers’ comp does limit the amount you can claim from employer’s liability insurance, which covers your legal costs if an injured employee sues.
 Higher employer's liability limits cost more, but you’ll also receive a higher payout on a claim.